cryptobuks1/Bitcoin-BlockChain-ApiClient/README.md

 ## Installation

-To create the  api client library .jar, execute the following command:
+To create the API client library .jar, execute the following command:

 ### Manual Installation with Maven